Faraday-dot-py/Simple-ASF/README.md

 **Notes:**
 - Make sure that you keep Google Analytics enabled when prompted
-- Use "Default account for firebase" when promted for the google analytics account
+- Use "Default account for firebase" when prompted for the google analytics account
 - When shown the React Firebase Config code, copy the variable values and paste them into their corresponding places in the ``.env`` following the format below
   - The ``.env`` file is located in the root directory of the project
   - The ``.env`` file is hidden by default, so you may need to enable hidden files to see it